20 Frighteningly Fun Halloween Crafts for Kids

 Your kids will love decorating these easy Halloween crafts.
 Simply paint two pumpkins with matte black paint, download our free patterns, and let them take control from there.
 Here, we've used cardstock for the accents and features; you can carve the faces or use cardstock for them, too.

 Are those eyes following you?
 Quirky stick-on peepers poke out of a photocopied portrait of author Edgar Allan Poe.
 The black-and-white photocopy pops behind an inexpensive crafts-store green mat and black frame.
-Any scary print -- a witch, ghost, or ghoul -- will work to make this oh-so-easy Halloween crafts for kids.
+Any scary print—a witch, ghost, or ghoul—will work to make this oh-so-easy Halloween decoration.

 No-mess, no-carve: These lanterns are the perfect almost-pumpkin.
 Cut out smiling jack-o'-lantern faces from black cardstock; tape to orange cardstock cut to fit the lantern panels.
 Use indoors or in a protected outdoor space.

 Editor's Tip: Make this decoration last longer by placing cardstock behind the lantern's glass panels.

 Your elementary-school kids will have a blast weaving this Halloween web (a tangled creation made from black yarn).
 Orange plastic spiders up the creep factor of this spooky kids' craft.